East Sacramento Pedestrian Accident Lawyer

 Pedestrian dangers affect people of all ages, although the distribution is anything but equal.
 Roughly 19 percent of all fatal childhood injuries are due to a pedestrian accident.
 At the opposite end of the age spectrum, 79 percent of pedestrian deaths involve older walkers.City Infrastructure Is Part of the Problem

 Pedestrians are vulnerable to severe injuries when struck by a motor vehicle.
 One way they can lower that risk is by being as safe as possible.
-Some ways in which they can do this is:
+Some ways in which they can do this are:

 - Follow the rules of the road and obey traffic laws.